 |Ammo Caliber||.223 Remington|

 |Cost Per Round||$1.50 per round|

 This American-made cartridge’s bullet is a lightweight at 40 grains (largely because it hasn’t got any dense lead to weigh it down).
 If your rifle has the 1:9 or 1:12 barrel twist it needs to stabilize so light a projectile, then you’re going to witness the impressive accuracy that only a 0.224 G1 BC bullet can provide.
 The bullet’s velocity should remain supersonic past 700 yards!

 The Ballistic Tip delivers disastrous terminal ballistics even when it is nontoxic.
 When its streamlined polymer tip rams into the Ballistic Tip’s nose cavity, the bullet instantly mushrooms outward and doesn’t stop until it has achieved total fragmentation.
-This round’s bullet probably isn’t going to penetrate deeply enough to reliably neutralize a human-sized threat, but inside of a varmint its effect is comparable to that of a miniature hand grenade.
+This round’s bullet probably isn’t going to penetrate deeply enough to reliably for larger game, but inside of a varmint it is more than effective.